Esri/geoservices-js/README.md

 * [Feature Services](docs/FeatureServices.md) are the primary way of accessing vector features from Esri services, and are very deep in terms on functionality.
 * [Geocoding](docs/Geocoding.md) documents how to do simple geocoding, reverse geocoding and batch geocoding.

-For more information see the Geoservices Specification available at http://www.esri.com/library/whitepapers/pdfs/geoservices-rest-spec.pdf

 ## Contributing